-Tellico is known for recreation, and includes several areas that feature boat ramps, day-use areas, fishing and campgrounds.
+Tellico is known for recreation and includes several areas that feature boat ramps, day-use areas, fishing, and campgrounds.
 The reservoir offers excellent trout and bass fishing.

 On Tellico’s banks is a reconstruction of the original Fort Loudoun, which was built by the British during the French and Indian War.
 It was named for John Campbell, the fourth Earl of Loudoun, commander-in-chief of the British forces in North America at the time.
-Another nearby historic attraction is the Sequoyah Birthplace Museum, honoring the genius who invented the Cherokee alphabet.
+Another nearby historical attraction is the Sequoyah Birthplace Museum, honoring the genius who invented the Cherokee alphabet.